Cathy Zeuske: State Treasurer (1991–1995)

-Cabinet Positions
+Appointed positions

-Zeuske was then appointed in 1995 as Deputy for the Wisconsin Housing and Economic Development Authority and later as Secretary of the Wisconsin Department of Revenue from 1999 to 2001.
+In 1995, Governor Tommy Thompson appointed Zeuske to serve as deputy director of the Wisconsin Housing and Economic Development Authority.
+She served in that role until 1999, when Thompson appointed her to serve as secretary of the Wisconsin Department of Revenue.
+While in that role, Zeuske served as a member of the platform committee for the 2000 Republican National Convention.

 From 2001 to 2015, Zeuske was the administrative director of a non-profit organization and international leadership academy for public officials.

-In 2015, Zeuske was appointed by Governor of Wisconsin Scott Walker to serve as Deputy Secretary of the Wisconsin Department of Administration.
+In 2015, Zeuske was appointed by Governor Scott Walker to serve as deputy secretary of the Wisconsin Department of Administration.
 She resigned in May 2018.

+She was a member of the Wisconsin Women for Trump coalition in 2016.

 Personal life

 Zeuske is married to John Gard, who served as Speaker of the Wisconsin State Assembly from 2003 until 2007.
 They have two children.